 Sewing down the flap

 When I finished steeking my sweater and putting on a button band I found there was a little extra flap.
-In order to keep the ends from rubbing I sewed down the flap for a little extra security.
+In order to keep the ends from rubbing I sewed down the flap with a whip stitch for a little extra security.